|Last Updated: 05/13/2020 - 10:15 am|

 MoDOT Program Delivery and Maintenance Operations

-• To reduce personal contact as outlined by CDC and DHSS guidelines, MoDOT will conduct all pre-bid and pre-construction meetings virtually (video or teleconference) until further notice.
-MoDOT staff will coordinate with industry on the details of these meetings as needed.
+- To reduce personal contact as outlined by CDC and DHSS guidelines, MoDOT is conducting all pre-bid, pre-construction and project public meetings virtually (video or teleconference) until further notice.
+MoDOT staff is coordinating with industry on the details of these meetings as needed.

-• Contract inspection and administration and consultant and professional services activities will move forward but will be conducted virtually or adhere to social distancing guidelines for interactions.
+- Contract inspection and administration and consultant and professional services activities continue to move forward, but are being conducted virtually or adhering to social distancing guidelines for interactions.

-• In addition, our statewide highway maintenance operations, such as pothole patching, striping and pavement repair, also continue at present - although under the guidelines issued by the Department of Health and Senior Services and the CDC for social distancing, handwashing and so forth.
+- Our statewide highway maintenance operations, such as pothole patching, striping and pavement repair, also continue at present - although under the guidelines issued by the Department of Health and Senior Services and the CDC for social distancing, handwashing, face coverings and so forth.

 MoDOT Internal Operations

-• As such, we have asked those employees called upon to support this function to follow the recommended social distancing and handwashing guidelines, among all other guidelines.
+- As such, we have asked those employees called upon to support this function to follow the recommended social distancing, handwashing and face covering guidelines, among all other guidelines.